gilgulgamesh/Thumb-Key-Maori/README.md

 This is a rough-around-the-edges attempt, but with Android shutting down there may be a time limit.
 Suggestions and help welcome!

+The urgent part, before the Android shutdown, is installing the app.

 ## Installation

 1. Download and install Thumb-key for free from [here](https://github.com/dessalines/thumb-key/releases) (click on app-release.apk).
 It's also on the app store but at $32nzd